 After consuming endless cold turkey sandwiches over Christmas, January is time for another type of cold turkey – quitting smoking.
 Often seen as one of the hardest ways to quit, we look at the pros and cons of going cold turkey and offer some alternative ways to quit your habit.

-Can you really do it?
+Can you really go cold turkey?

 The short answer is ‘Yes’.
 Many people have done it and for some it has proven to be very effective.
 By going cold turkey you’re not giving yourself any wiggle room – no more ‘Just one more cigarette’ or ‘Only when I’m out drinking’.
 While the gradual technique works for some, for others it gives them an excuse to start smoking again and simply opens the floodgates.